SlotNSlot/whitepaper/whitepaper.md

 * * *

-# 8. <a name="head19">SlotNSlot Token (SLT, subject to change)</a> [[back to top]](#top)
+# 8. <a name="head19">SlotNSlot Token (SLOT, subject to change)</a> [[back to top]](#top)

-SLT token is solely for dividend yields.
+SLOT token is solely for dividend yields.
 Any profits made on SlotNSlot platform will be cumulated in its public contract, and distributed to token holders in proportion to the amount they hold.
 Total number of tokens will be fixed at the very first issuance and ever.
 To protect investors, tokens reserved for development team will be locked up to 365 days after the first revenue share is witnessed from the platform.

 For every 100,000 blocks mined in Ethereum, 95% of profit stacked in the contract will be distributed to token holders, and 5% will be left for buffers.

->_An alternative model was suggested by a potential investor, where stacked profits are used to buy out and burn SLT tokens.
+>_An alternative model was suggested by a potential investor, where stacked profits are used to buy out and burn SLOT tokens.
 The team is developing a draft model for this, and will be discussing it on communities to find out if this would work._

 In future decisions when determining details about SlotNSlot token or any other relevant, major guides will be as follows.